 - Cosigner information

 Most undergraduate students will need to apply with a cosigner to qualify.
-If you have a cosigner, most lenders ask for their contact information and then reach out to the cosigner directly in order to get more details from them.
+If you have a cosigner, most lenders will ask for their contact information.
+Then, they will reach out to the cosigner directly to get more details from them.

 Once you submit your application, the lender will review your credit history and, if applicable, your cosigner’s.
 You’ll then receive a decision on your application.
 If you’re approved, you’ll see one or more offers.

 You can compare how the interest rate and payment amount change with different term and repayment options.
 Pick one, sign the loan agreement, and your lender will disburse the funds directly to your school.